pmarcinkiewicz1/contrail-deployers-containers/README.md

 Container folder contains Dockerfile that is used for build process.
 The Dockerfile contains RUN directive with commands that install all needed packages for deployer’s run.

 In all folders Dockerfile must contain COPY directive.
-It must copy all content from ‘src’ folder inside image’s folder into ‘/root’ folder of creating container.
+It must copy all content from ‘src’ folder to image’s ‘/root’ folder of creating container.
 The ‘src’ folder must contain ‘prepare.sh’ script that is called by Dockerfile after COPY procedure by RUN directive.
 This script should check presence of snapshotted repositories and clone them if needed.
 If the ‘src’ folder contains pre-cloned repositories then ‘prepare.sh’ shouldn’t clone them.